 All dimensions and measures are added automatically to any visualizations that you create.
 However, you may not want to display every dimension or measure in the visualization.

-In the below example, note that the following dimensions and measures are displayed:
+In the example below, note that the following dimensions and measures are displayed:

 - Inbound - Calls Count, Outbound - Calls Count, Internal - Calls Count, Platform - Calls Count